prashantbaher/tcc-blog/_drafts/create-circle-by-radius.md

 In 2nd line, we set the value of sketch segment variable `mySketchSegment`.

-We get this value from `CreateCircle` method which is inside the `swSketchManager` variable.
+We get this value from `CreateCircleByRadius` method which is inside the `swSketchManager` variable.

-`swSketchManager` variable is a type of SketchManager, hence we used `CreateCircle` method from SketchManager.
+`swSketchManager` variable is a type of SketchManager, hence we used `CreateCircleByRadius` method from SketchManager.

-This `CreateCircle` method takes following parameters as explained:
+This `CreateCircleByRadius` method takes following parameters as explained:

 *XC* : X coordinate of the circle center point